AdaptableTools/example-adaptable-angular-aggrid/README.md

 ### Tool Panel

-The demo illustrates how to pass custom React components to the [Tool Panel](https://docs.adaptabletools.com/learn/ui-tool-panel):
+The demo illustrates how to pass custom Angular components to the [Tool Panel](https://docs.adaptabletools.com/learn/ui-tool-panel):

 ```tsx
 const adaptableOptions: AdaptableOptions = {